|

 venture that our M.D. and social science classmates could come up

-with a less mystical answer than Rip's first pass on this remarkable
+with a less mystical answer than Rip's first pass on this

-puzzle, particularly after discovering two relevant studies: a longitudinal
+remarkable puzzle, particularly after discovering two relevant

-study of Harvard grads (classes '41 to '44), described in Aging
+studies: a longitudinal study of Harvard grads (classes '41 to

-Well, a book by George Valiant, M.D.
-(Little, Brown), and a
+'44), described in Aging Well, a book by George Valiant,

-New York Times report (1/2/00) of a groundbreaking National
+M.D.
+(Little, Brown), and a New York Times report (1/2/00)

-Academy of Sciences study, "On the Brink of a Brand-New Old
+of a groundbreaking National Academy of Sciences study, "On the

-Age."
-Both studies, in effect, urge "the redesign of old
+Brink of a Brand-New Old Age."
+Both studies, in effect, urge "the

-contributors to society."
+as contributors to society."

 The